bzinoun/bzinoun/_posts/2019-06-18-[IBMCloud] K8S ready CI.markdown

 ✅ Resolution : Update Kubernetes cluster to last proposed version

-⚠ Can't publish docker image on registry
+⚠ Can't publish docker image on registrys

 On the BUILD step of the Toolchain FAILED , because of the name of the image